dta90d/dtarbitragec/README.md

 ```shell
 ./configure markets
 ```
 and turn on/off some of the markets in the configuration file.
-This will affect opened bots, as they won't be able to get the data from the markets.
+This will affect opened bots, as they won't be able to get the data from the markets after reboot.

 #### Finance
 Another peace of settings for the bot, but more static one: